codeequity/codeEquity/docs/raw-ceManual.md

 ### Card SubHandler

-The card subhandler is found in [cardHandler.js](routes/gh/gh2/cardHandler.js), and is focused on handling elements from `project_v2_item` (or, more simply, "card") notifications.
+The card subhandler is found in [cardHandler.js](routes/gh/gh2/cardHandler.js), and is focused on handling specific events sent from the pv2Item subhandler.

-Every type of card notification is relevant to CodeEquity, including: `created`, `converted`, `moved`, `deleted`, and `edited`.
-*All valid actions* in this group that do not violate the constraints below will all *cause the handler to store the raw request body for the action in the AWS Backend, and possibly also update (or create) the PEQ issue on the AWS Backend*.
+The following notification types are relevant to CodeEquity: `created`, `converted`, `deleted`, and `edited`.  *All valid actions* in this group that do not violate the constraints below will *cause the handler to store the raw request body for the action in the AWS Backend, and possibly also update (or create) the PEQ issue on the AWS Backend*.

-The `created` action is ignored if there is no associated issue.
+The `created` action is ignored if the `content_type` in the payload is `DraftIssue`.
+Draft issues have no bearing on CodeEquity.
 If the card is linked to an issue that is not a PEQ issue, some internal state is collected to speed future activity.
-If the user creates a card in the project board and uses a PEQ label shortcut such as `<PEQ: 10,000>`, the handler will recognize this as shorthand for PEQ issue creation.
-The handler will create or find the PEQ label, create an issue for that card with the new label, and rebuild the card to point at the new issue.
+The job corresponding to the `created` action may be postponed if the notifications to open the underlying issue have not yet been received by CE Server, or if the handler detects that a PEQ label has been added to GitHub but that notification has yet to be seen by `ceRouter`.

+The `created` action for a new PEQ issue will cause the card subhandler to modify the **UnClaimed** project.
-If the user instead created a PEQ issue in GitHub, GitHub initially prevents the assignment of the issue to a column in a project.
+When the user first creates PEQ issue in GitHub by adding a PEQ label to an issue, GitHub initially prevents the assignment of the issue to a column in a project.
 The user must first submit the issue, wait for a bit, then click on `triage` in the `Projects` sidebar to assign the issue to a column (i.e. to tell GitHub to create a card in the selected project column).
-Before that action is taken, the handler must take action to avoid a PEQ issue existing without an associated card, which would violate the 1:1 mapping rule for CodeEquity projects.
-To avoid this problem, immediately after the user submits the PEQ issue, the handler will tell GitHub to create a card pointed at the PEQ issue, and place it in the **Unclaimed** column of the Unclaimed project.
-Once the user does `triage` on the PEQ issue, the handler will remove the card that was created in **Unclaimed**.
+During this gap, the handler protects the CodeEquity project 1:1 issue:card mapping constraint by instructing GitHub to create a card for the new PEQ issue in the **UnClaimed** project and column.
+Once the user chooses the intended project column for the issue causing the `created` notification to be issued, the card subhandler will remove the issue subhandler-created card in **UnClaimed**, and update CE Server's internal state to reflect the new card.

-The `converted` action notification is only generated with a non-PEQ issue, and so is ignored.
+The `converted` action notification is only generated with a non-PEQ issue.
+It informs CE Server that a Draft Issue has been converted to an issue with a card.
+The card subhandler will update CE Server internal state to identify this newly 'carded' issue.

-The `moved` action is ignored if the card is moved within the same column.
-The action is also ignored if the card belongs to a non-PEQ issue.
-If a PEQ issue card is moved into, or out of the **Pending PEQ Approval** by hand in GitHub, the handler will `close` the corresponding issue, or `reopen`it, respectively.

 The `deleted` action will clean up all internal state related to the card, and de-activate any non-accrued PEQ issues.
-A `card:deleted` action is often received with an `issue:deleted` action.
-If an `issue:deleted` is received for a PEQ issue, then CE Server knows a `card:deleted` will be received as well and can act accordingly.
-A `card:deleted` action does not carry any additional information, and so must carry out all work associated with the deletion of a card.
-For example, the handler will remove any PEQ labels from GitHub that are no longer in use.
-For example, if a PEQ issue card is being deleted from an **Accrued** column that is not in the Unclaimed project, the handler will recreate the card in the **Accrued** column in Unclaimed.
+If removing a non-accrued PEQ issue results in a PEQ label that is no longer in use, the handler will remove the label itself.
+If a PEQ issue card is being deleted from an **Accrued** column that is not in the `UnClaimed` project, the handler will recreate the card in the **Accrued** column in Unclaimed.
 Note that accrued PEQ issues are never modified on the AWS Backend, and have a permanent, binding status in CodeEquity.
 In GitHub, however, apps can be removed and repositories deleted, even those with accrued PEQ issues.

-The `edited` action is only generated from GitHub when a card that is not linked to an issue is edited.
-This is because once a card is linked to an issue, all content is stored in the issue.
-The only edit the handler pays attention to is if the user adds a PEQ label shortcut such as `<PEQ:
-30,000>` to the card.
-In this case, the handler acts just as though it is a `card:created` notification.
+The `edited` action routed here from the pv2Item handler indicates that a card has been moved.
+Moves are ignored if the card is moved within the same column.
+The action is also ignored if the card belongs to a non-PEQ issue.
+If a PEQ issue card is moved into, or out of the **Pending PEQ Approval** by hand in GitHub, the handler will `close` the corresponding issue, or `reopen`it, respectively.
+If a PEQ issue card is moved into the **Accrued** column, then the underlying issue is now considered accrued and binding, and the record of it will remain untouched on the backend.

 <blockquote>